-Last year was a rollercoaster year for many of us, me included.
-You can read here about some of my 2016 highlights and what they taught me.
+I wanted to write a post containing my 2017 resolutions, so I will be reminded of them whenever I look back.
+Last year was a rollercoaster year for many of us, myself included.
+You can read my post about my 2016 highlights and what they taught me.
 There were some fantastic highs for me over the course of the year, as well as things that didn’t go as planned, one of these being moving home.

 Resolution 1: Try to worry and stress less

 I’m a terrible worrier and so I usually find that the welcoming of a new year is tainted with a little trepidation as to what the year ahead will bring.
 What if bad things happen?
 What if this year isn’t a good one for me and my family?

 I’ve always been a worrier, it’s just in my nature.
 My Dad worries about things sometimes, although he never tells me, I know that he does.
 Also, my Grandma (my Mum’s Mum) was always worrying about something, so I seem to have inherited it from both sides of my family!

 I’ve been working hard at trying to be more positive for the last couple of years and I’m really happy with the start I’ve made.
 I wrote a post about my journey to be more positive and why I regularly tell myself that life is easy.
 Worrying does nothing to improve a situation, in fact it just hinders it, so I know that making further inroads here will do nothing but benefit me.
 I’ve learnt that adopting a positive attitude and outlook on life can completely transform your world, which is why I believe this resolution is so important for me.

 Related to my first 2017 resolution is making sure I relax and take the time to de-stress.
 As someone who really struggles to switch off, I want to focus a lot more this year on treating myself to real down time, where I can truly calm down my constantly racing mind and treat myself.